-Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.
+Palermo is the capital of Sicily, which is the largest island in the Mediterranean.
+It is rich in history, culture, and delicious cuisine.

-If you're planning a trip to this beautiful city, I'll share some of my favorite things to do in Palermo.
+If you're planning a trip to this beautiful city, I'll share a list of the things to do in Palermo.

 From ancient landmarks to mouth-watering street food, there's something for everyone in Palermo.